What's the Difference Between Robotics and Artificial Intelligence?

 Artificially intelligent robots are the bridge between robotics and AI.
-These are robots which are controlled by AI programs.
+These are robots that are controlled by AI programs.

-You could extend the capabilities of the cobot by using AI.
+You could extend the capabilities of a collaborative robot by using AI.

 Imagine you wanted to add a camera to your cobot.
 Robot vision comes under the category of "perception" and usually requires AI algorithms.

-For example, say you wanted the cobot to detect the object it was picking up and place it in a different location depending on the type of object.
-This would involve training a specialized vision program to recognize the different types of object.
-One way to do this is using an AI algorithm called Template Matching, which we discuss in our article How Template Matching Works in Robot Vision.
+Say that you wanted the cobot to detect the object it was picking up and place it in a different location depending on the type of object.
+This would involve training a specialized vision program to recognize the different types of objects.
+One way to do this is by using an AI algorithm called Template Matching, which we discuss in our article How Template Matching Works in Robot Vision.

 In general, most artificially intelligent robots only use AI in one particular aspect of their operation.
 In our example, AI is only used in object detection.
 The robot's movements are not really controlled by AI (though the output of the object detector does influence its movements).